 Installation view of sunlight exposure modules in process for I Want the One I Cant Have (2012-Present) at Boston Center for the Arts for the Brink v1 exhibition.
 Click the following link for more images and information - I Want the One I Can't HaveNEWS

 Temporary Land Bridge - Interview with Kirk Amaral Snow and Andrea Sherrill Evans

 Link: Landscape Acquired: A Dialogue with Scott Patrick WienerBIO

 Wiener (b.
 1977 Baltimore, MD) spent his early life traveling from one military base to another, never spending more than four years in one place at a time.
-The work he produces is a direct result of an attempt to hold onto time and place to stabilize it.
-He proceeds accordingly by using lens-based media to produce imagery that reinforces the depicted past as objects in the present.
+The work he makes is a direct result of an impossible attempt to hold onto time and place to stabilize it.
+He proceeds accordingly by using lens-based media to produce image-based installations that reinforce depictions of the past as experiences in the present.